deathcrafter/ASimpleVisualizer/README.md

-# UnnamedVisualizer
+# ASimpleVisualizer
- A rainmeter visualizer that is literally nothing.
-Make it yours.
+ A rainmeter visualizer.